taylorjg/BowlingKataScala2/README.md

 ## Description

 I am trying to teach myself functional programming in Scala.
-I searched for a solution to the tennis kata in Haskell in order to find an example of a purely functional approach to this little kata.
+I searched for a solution to the bowling kata in Haskell in order to find an example of a purely functional approach to this little kata.
 I found the following solution:

 * http://blog.moertel.com/posts/2006-04-05-the-bowling-game-kata-in-haskell.html